A typical Williams

 or their logo "W"

 stamped on the coil's wrapper.
-Remanufactured or aftermarket coils usually only have the part number.
+Remanufactured or aftermarket coils usually only have the coil's part number.

-Early EM pinball flipper coils can be the same size and length as a standard solenoid coil.
-However, in most cases, flipper coils are much longer in length then a standard solenoid coil and use a long length coil sleeve.
-Longer length flipper coils increase the core/plunger and flipper paddle travel distance.
-Most flipper coils have a pair of coils on the same coil body.
+Early EM pinball flipper coils can be the same size and have the same core travel length as a standard non-flipper solenoid coil.
+However, in most cases, SS flipper coils are much longer in core travel length and coil sleeve, usually have three wire lugs and use a pair of coils on the same coil body.
+Longer length flipper coils increase the core/plunger and flipper paddle travel distances.
 Coil Substitutions using a different coil manufacturer then the original coil

 It is always best to use a coil with the exact part number of the original.
 However, this cannot always be found.
 Specs like coil body length, coil diode (if present on original coil)